yogeshmpandey/yogeshmpandey.github.io/_posts/2017-02-02-Kedarkantha-Chronicles.md

 **Me**: Yes.

 Above conversation happened around 11 am.
 Something was seriously messed up in the Office Project and our team was busy sorting it out.
 Following which we decided to cancel this 3 months old trek plans.
-"The better we plan, the better is fails" echoed in my mind as I trying to figure out the problem.
-Later in the afternoon, the issue was known and I dialed again to <a href="www.trekthehimalayas.com">TTH</a>.
+"The better we plan, the better is fails" echoed in my mind as I was trying to figure out the problem.
+Later in the afternoon, the issue was known and I dialed again to <a href="http://www.trekthehimalayas.com">TTH</a>.

 **Me**: Hi!
 Priyanka